 - Mix together pork sausage meat, parsley, thyme, and Parmesan cheese in a bowl.
 Set aside.

 - Open up chicken thighs into a rectangular shape and pound flat with a meat mallet or the bottom of a glass.
-Take 1-2 Tbsp of pork mixture, roll into a log shape that's slightly shorter than the width of the chicken thighs.
+Take 1-2 Tbsp of the pork mixture, roll into a log shape that's slightly shorter than the width of the chicken thighs.
 Place a pork log at the bottom of each chicken thigh and roll up tightly.